hneyster/hneyster.github.io/_pages/research.md

 author_profile: true
 ---
 {% include base_path %}
+My research spans the natural and social sciences to address conservation questions.
+See below for summaries of a sampling of my current projects.

 ## Human action theories
 Why do people do what they do?
 Understanding these theories of human action can help conservationists identify how to achieve a more sustainable world.
 However, these theories are dispersed across many different fields and are based on different meta-theories.
 I am **synthesizing** these theories to provide a map of the human action theories.
 I presented this work at the 2019 Student Conference on Conservation Science in Cambridge, UK.
 Collaborators: Dr. Kai Chan, Dr. Terre Satterfield